Hellraiser: Hellseeker: Production

 After the relative success of Hellraiser: Inferno in 2000, Dimension Films hired Carl V. Dupré and Tim Day to write a sequel, and Rick Bota direct.
 At Bota's suggestion, the script was rewritten to include the 1987 first film's protagonist Kirsty Cotton, who had been absent from the series since a cameo appearance in the third film Hellraiser III: Hell on Earth (1992).
-Producers spent all of pre-production trying to contact Ashley Laurence, but were unsuccessful.
-Deciding to move on, the character was rewritten but still kept the name “Kirsty” as an easter egg for fans.
-When Doug Bradley read the script, he was thrilled by the idea of reuniting with Laurence and offered to get in contact with her himself.
-She agreed to return, however at that point in production, there wasn’t enough time for another rewrite of the script that would properly tie the original version of Kirsty back into the storyline Bota allowed Doug Bradley to rewrite the dialogue for the duo’s reunion, though most his additions was edited out of the film.
-Without the approval of Dimension executives, Bota gave a screening of the film’s workprint to Clive Barker, who gave notes on how to improve the third act.
+Producers spent all of pre-production trying to speak with Ashley Laurence, but her agents wouldn’t give them her contact information.
+Deciding to move on, the character was rewritten but still kept the name "Kirsty" as an easter egg for fans.
+When Doug Bradley read the script and saw that there was a character named Kirsty, he was thrilled by the idea of reuniting with Laurence and offered to get in contact with her himself.
+She agreed to return, however at that point in production, there wasn't enough time for another rewrite of the script that would properly tie the original version of Kirsty back into the storyline Bota allowed Doug Bradley to rewrite the dialogue for Pinhead and Kirsty's reunion, which included references to the first 2 films.
+Though most of these lines were edited out, as Bota didn't want to confuse new viewers.
+Without the approval of Dimension executives, Bota gave a screening of the film's workprint to Clive Barker, who gave notes on how to improve the third act.
 It was the last time Barker had any involvement in the direct-to-video sequels.

 Release

 Home media

-The film was released on VHS and DVD on October 15, 2002 by Buena Vista Home Entertainment.
-The film debuted on the Blu-ray format for the first time on July 17, 2012 by Echo Bridge Entertainment.
+The film was released on VHS and DVD on October 15, 2002, by Buena Vista Home Entertainment.
+The film debuted on the Blu-ray format for the first time on July 17, 2012, by Echo Bridge Entertainment.

 Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 46 out of 100, based on 4 critics, indicating "mixed or average" reviews.

 Film Threat said it "rarely does it cross the mediocrity line from TV movie to feature film" and "all the cutbacks prove to make H6 neither interesting nor involving".

 Richard Scheib of Moria stated how "Hellseeker would have worked much more effectively if it were not a Hellraiser film, one suspects", rated it two and a half stars out of five.
 Scot Weiber of eFilmCritic stated: "Though a marked improvement over its two immediate forefathers, Hellseeker suffers from the same maladies as the cheapies that came before: muddled storytelling, turgid pacing, unconvincing acting performances, and an overall sense of filmmakers simply not trying all that hard".
 He described the film's finale as being "culled directly from cult-fave Jacob's Ladder" and rated the movie one star out of five.